 The Indonesian capital of Djakarta was once known among travellers as one of the dreariest cities in Asia.

-The Indonesian capital of Djakarta was once known among travellers as one of the dreariest cities in Asia.
+Background: The Indonesian capital of Djakarta was once known among travellers as one of the dreariest cities in Asia.
 But now the Indonesian authorities are changing that image and hope to turn the city into one of the liveliest in the region.

 Djakarta--a city of five million people--is still dominated by the elaborate monuments of the Sukarno era, but the grandiose schemes that accompanied the late President's period in office are now no more.
 Now, the emphasis is on urban development.

 Leisure activities have been expanded, housing improved, more schools and hospitals built and the authorities have clamped down on corruption in local government.

 SYNOPSIS: The monuments of the Sukarno era still dominate the skyline of the Indonesian capital of Djakarta.
 But beneath the monuments the city itself, is changing rapidly under a new urban development scheme initiated by the city authorities.